How to Find Work Overseas + 10 Ways to Make Money While You Travel

 These jobs will mean you need some get up and go and approach businesses yourself or you could advertise your services on such websites as Craiglist and Gumtree.

 Some travellers also find work doing things like data entry on-line, though this is very competitive, while others do on-line surveys and watch videos and get paid for their feedback.
 I do on-line surveys.
-It can be time consuming and I must ensure I have a good internet connection and doesn’t pay that well but hey, it pays and every dollar helps right!
+It can be time consuming and I must ensure I have a good internet connection.
+Doing surveys doesn’t pay that well but hey, it pays and every dollar helps right!

 You may even want to start your own travel blog about your travels.
-Many bloggers make money by monetising their blog with Google Adsense, Mediavine, Affiliate programs, drop shipping and creating content for other bloggers.
+Many bloggers make money by monetising their blog with advertising agencies such as Google Adsense, Mediavine and Raptive.
+Then also add affiliate programs, drop shipping and creating content for other bloggers.
 Some bloggers make enough money every month to fund all their travels.

 Many who work on-line take their job with them and be known as a digital nomad.
-You may want to apply for a digital nomad visa and be allowed to stay in another country for a year or two on this visa.
+You may want to apply for a digital nomad visa (of which there are some 60+ countries offering these).
+If successful in getting one you are allowed to stay in another country for a year or two on this visa.

 If you have an interest in children then you may want to consider living and working abroad as an Au Pair, nanny or child minder.
 Most of these jobs apart from babysitting are usually live-in meaning, you will have your own room (near the kids) and receive food and a small wage in return for looking after someone else’s kids.
 There may even be holidays involved.